 This June, KYCC will be opening our own in-house outpatient substance use disorder treatment center.

 KYCC’s clinic will be the first state-certified drug treatment program in Koreatown.

 The center will provide help for people facing drug and alcohol problems.
 Services for youth (ages 12 and up) and adults will include individual, group and family counseling; crisis intervention; case management; recovery support services; information and referral; and drug screening.

-“KYCC has always addressed substance use as part of our comprehensive mental health program,” stated Nayon Kang, LCSW, Director of Children and Family Services.
-“But we have long recognized the need in the Koreatown community for substance use disorder treatment services.”
+“KYCC has always addressed recovery Services as part of our comprehensive mental health program,” stated Nayon Kang, LCSW, Director of Children and Family Services.
+“But we have long recognized the need in the Koreatown community for recovery Services treatment.”

 “The Experimenting Starts Young”

 Though there is no formal data set on substance use among Koreatown residents, according to KYCC staff, alcohol and marijuana are the top two substances misused, and the prescription drugs Xanax and Adderall are increasingly popular among youth.

 “Methamphetamines and opioids are also on the rise,” says Hiroko Makiyama, LCSW, Director of the KYCC Clinic.
 “But the experimenting often starts young, during elementary and middle school, with alcohol, over-the-counter cold medicine and other easily accessed substances.”

 Koreatown and its neighboring communities of Westlake, Pico Union and Macarthur Park are densely populated with alcohol outlets.
 With the legalization of marijuana sales and use, there is also now much easier access to cannabis products of all kinds.